becoollll/Music-Recommendations/README.md

 This is a Flask web application that provides music recommendations based on user preferences and displays popular music charts.
 The project leverages Flask for the back-end, along with front-end technologies like HTML, CSS, and JavaScript to create a user-friendly interface.

+🔗 Here is the link for this project: [Music Recommendations](https://musicrecommendations.onrender.com/)

 ## Project Overview

 The goal of this project is to build a web application where users can receive music recommendations, view trending music charts, and explore new music genres.
 Users can select their favorite artists, genres, or songs to get personalized recommendations.